Constipation

 What Is Constipation

-Believe it or not, there are different levels of constipation.
-It ranges from few bowel movements a week to one every other day.
-Constipation can be so subtle that most people don’t even know they have it.
+This is a serious condition that leaves the patient in pain, uncomfortable daily, and exposes to rectal injury.
+At first, constipation can be so subtle that most people don’t even know they have it.
 When I ask my clients if they are regular, often times the answer is yes.
 Then I ask more specific questions: Do you go every day?
 Do you have to make an effort to pass the stools?
-Answers to these questions can confirm constipation.
+The answers often suggest bowel problems.

 Constipation can be defined by difficulty in passing stools; hard or dry stools that require pushing, a fewer than 3 bowel movements per week, or a combination of these factors.
-Constipation can be both short-term and last a few days (acute) or be long-term, characterized by lasting at least 3 months; chronic constipation can even last for years.
+It can be both short-term and last a few days (acute) or be long-term, characterized by lasting at least 3 months; I even had a few patients who were constipated for years.

 What Causes Constipation